Z323323/Concepts-regarding-attacks-on-Merkle-commitments/README.md

 ## The _"paradox"_ explained

-In order to understand why it is so simple to obtain a collision we need to understand that the _birthday paradox_ calculates the probability anyone in the group of people has to be born the same day of anyone else, i.e. **for each person birthday, we should check all other people birthdays**.
+The _birthday paradox_ calculates the probability anyone in the group of people has to be born the same day of anyone else, i.e. **for each person birthday, we should check all other people birthdays**.
 That's why a collision is so likely to happen.

 ## From the _"paradox"_ to the real world